Byndyusoft/grpc-tools/README.md

 # Usage

-In our perfect world code generation is a part of build process, which can be started locally by developer and remotely by CI/CD.
-So there is no need to store artifacts of the proto files building in a repos, our package is helping easily automate this process.
-We recommend the following use case:
+We consider that a code generation is a part of build process, which can be started locally by developer and remotely by CI/CD.
+So there is no need to store artifacts of the proto files building in a repos since our package is helping easily automate this process.
+We recommend the following usage scenario:

 - install package to the `devDependencies` section of `package.json`
 - add `build` script in the `scripts` section of `package.json`, which describe code generation process using the commands provided by our package